mrdotan/apicv10/instructions/Lab2/index.md

  Summary
 ==============================================================

-You completed the APIC Dev Jam Lab 2 - The Developer Portal Experience.
+You completed the APIC VEST Lab 2 - The Developer Portal Experience.
 Throughout the tutorial, you explored the key takeaways:

 -   Configure Developer Portal and publish the APIs.